Part-Time Programme > Painting From The Old Masters

 Are you under the age of 21 OR are you enrolled in an accredited university programme during the Fall 2020 Trimester?
 If so, you qualify for a 10% student discount off the cost of any part-time course at DARA.

 To claim the discount, students must email a copy of a valid photo ID or student card to firstname.lastname@example.org before the start of the course.
-For students paying through the online monthly installment plan, the student discount is applied retroactively after the final installment has been paid.
+For students paying through the online monthly installment plan, a link will be sent via email to pay at the discounted rate.

 - ADMISSIONS | WORKING IN THE STUDIO | STUDENT ABSENCES